-Sanitation is an important aspect of everyday life and it will become a critical one during a crisis when common resources are low.
-No matter how you look at it, you will need to find ways to stay clean and maintain a good hygiene.
-When commercial detergents will no longer be available you will have to make your own and your best chance for success would be to make soap with fat and ashes.
+Sanitation is an essential aspect of everyday life and it will become a critical one during a crisis when common resources are low.
+No matter how you look at it, you will need to find ways to stay clean and maintain good hygiene.
+When commercial detergents are no longer available, you will have to make your own and your best chance of success would be to make soap with fat and ashes.

 To make soap with fat and ashes here is what you need:

 - 6 pounds of hardened, leftover cooking fat (you can collect the fat after cooking and refrigerate it for later use)

 - Wood ashes

 - 36 ounces of pure water (some people prefer to use distilled water, but rainwater will work just fine)

 - Natural aromatic oils to provide a pleasant scent (if available)